milanaryal/milanaryal.github.io/_posts/2015/2015-02-04-making-external-links-open-in-a-new-browser-tab.md

 #### Technique D

 The previous selector relies on the target tag.
-This selector will find all links to domains other than your own and the Font Awesome external link `.fa-external-link` <i class="fa fa-external-link"> indicator.
+This selector will find all links to domains other than your own and the Font Awesome external link `.fa-external-link` <i class="fa fa-external-link"></i> indicator.

 {% highlight css %}
 a:not( [href*='yourdomain.com'] ):not( [href^='#'] ):not( [href^='/'] ):not( [href^=mailto] ):not( [href^=tel] ):not( [href^=callto]:not( [href^=skype] ):after {